sg893052/sonic-buildimage/devops/tam/bdbg-hld.md

 ```
 #### 3.7.3.7 Show active drops

 This command shows the drops events recorded in the current data collection interval.
+For instance, if the data collection interval is set to 20 (sec), this command displays the drop events recorded in the last 20 seconds.

 ```
 shell # bdbg show drops active {flows | reasons | locations | interface <interface-name>} { detail <drop-id> }